 What about part-time work?

-- In exploring other options, think about sectors that require additional workers currently, such as farming, food production and supply, or healthcare.
-Large supermarket chains, online retailers and food delivery providers are all increasing their vacancies, many in customer service or deliveries.
+- In exploring other options, think about sectors that may require additional workers and are currently recruiting.
+Large supermarket chains, online retailers and food delivery providers may have vacancies in customer service or deliveries

 - Try to be flexible in your approach.
-Remember that by engaging in work you will be earning money but also developing valuable transferable skills such as enterprise, communication, determination and the ability to remain calm, professional and positive under pressure.
+Remember that working will mean you can earn money but also develop valuable transferable skills such as enterprise, communication, determination and the ability to remain calm, professional and positive under pressure.

 International students' questions about visas